fititnt/uwazi-docker/production-instructions.md

 # Use of Uwazi in production environment
 <!--
 > Disclaimer: [uwazi-docker](https://github.com/fititnt/uwazi-docker) can make it
-easy for someone unskilled test [Uwazi](https://www.uwazi.io/) and, at best, in hands with someone with a knowledge of docker/databases and free time, be a reference base to use for a small deployment **at your own risk**.
+easy for an unskilled person to test [Uwazi](https://www.uwazi.io/) and, at best, in the hands of someone with a knowledge of docker/databases and free time, be a reference base to use for a small deployment **at your own risk**.
 The Uwazi itself (the software, without the full stack with Mongodb and ElasticSearch on this dockerized version) are production-ready, safe to use on your organization.